wmde/fundraising-matomo/README.md

 This repository allows for a local Docker-based Matomo instance running WMDE plugins.

-Make sure to disable your ad-blocker for your localhost as you may run into issues otherwise.
+## Installation and configuration

-## Installation
+### docker-compose environment

 For setting up this repository you need to have Docker and [docker-compose](https://docs.docker.com/compose/) installed.

 Start by copying the `.env.dist` file as `.env` in the project directory.
 You may want to check the settings the `.env` file provides and adapt them to your needs as you see fit.

-Especially the localhost port and the frequency of the Matomo cron may be relevant to you.
+Change the localhost port if it's already used bay a different application.

-Next, install the Composer dependencies:
+Chnage the frequency of the Matomo "cron" script when you're testing the archiver functionality.

-    composer install
+### Running the test environment

-Everything else is installed via docker-compose:
+Start the database, web server and PHP with the command

     docker-compose up

-## Application Configuration
+## Matomo Configuration

 After running `docker-compose up`, Matomo is now accessible via: